JaPeterson1/DAQApp/README.md

   - A current sensor to measure current on the output (120 V) side.
 - Two Renogy Rover solar charge controllers.

+All data is pushed to a mysql server.